 The Dukes of Nasso built a tower to protect the harbour; this fortification was enlarged by the Ottomans who added an artillery battery after the end of the War of Candia during which the Venetians often used this harbour as a base for their fleet.

 (left) Detail of the Ottoman battery; (right) 1662 coat of arms of a Venetian commander on a modern bridge near the harbour

 The monastery of Agios Antonios on the site of a former Venetian castle

-A third Venetian fortified site was located on a hill on the eastern coast of the island: its remaining few walls were included in a monastery built at a later date.
+A third fortified site was located on a hill on the eastern coast of the island: its remaining few walls were included in a monastery built at a later time.

 Paros was important not only for its central location and its natural harbours, but also because its fertile soil allowed the farming of a wide variety of crops.

 Introductory page on the Venetian Fortresses in Greece